ibm-cloud-docs/power-iaas/faq.md

 The S1022 systems support RHEL 8.4 (and later) and SLES 15 SP3 (and later) versions.
 {: note}

-To use your own license, select the OS image that is suffixed with `-BYOL`.
-On the VM Provisioning page, these images are listed under the **Client supplied subscription** section.
-Alternatively, you can create your own customized Linux image in OVA format by using Linux stock images that are available when you select Full Linux Subscription.
+To use your own license, select the OS image that with `-BYOL` suffix.
+On the **Create virtual server instance** page, these images are listed under the **Client supplied subscription** section.
+Alternatively, you can create your own customized Linux image in OVA format by using the Linux stock images that are available when you select Full Linux Subscription.
 For more information, see [Creating a custom Linux image in OVA format](/docs/power-iaas?topic=power-iaas-linux-deployment).

 <!--Q2-->